 Initial Safe Harbor Notice – Existing 401(k) Plans

-An existing 401(k) Plan cannot add Safe Harbor provisions in the middle of a plan year.
-This is because, for an existing 401(k) Plan, the Safe Harbor notice must be distributed to participants prior to the first day of the plan year in which Safe Harbor provisions are to be effective.
+An existing 401(k) Plan can only add a Safe Harbor Non-elective provision in the middle of a plan year.
+The Safe Harbor notice must be distributed to participants at the time the Safe Harbor provisions are adopted.

 Initial Safe Harbor Notice – New 401(k) Plans

 A new 401(k) Plan does not need to be in place for a full 12-month period provided there are at least three months left in the plan year.
 This is also true of amending an existing Profit Sharing Plan (with no 401(k) provisions) to add Safe Harbor 401(k) provisions mid-year.

 This means a new Safe Harbor 401(k) Plan can be established as late as October 1st (assuming it has a December 31st plan year-end).

 If the employer is using the Safe Harbor Non-elective Contribution provisions (e.g., 3% to all eligible employees, including those who choose not to defer), a conditional notice (generally referred to as a “maybe” notice) may be used.
 This is a two-part notification process.
 The first part is similar to the requirements of the standard notice except that the notice states that the employer may make a Safe Harbor NEC for the upcoming year.

 The second part is a supplemental notice that is subsequently distributed to employees no later than 30 days before the end of that plan year informing participants of the employer’s intention of making the Non-Elective Contribution for that plan year.
 The plan document also must be amended by the end of the plan year to require this Non-Elective Contribution if the plan document does not support automatically implementing the conditional Safe Harbor election in the supplemental notice.